danilobarion1986/robohash_client/README.md

 ### Contact

-If you have some doubt, feel free to send me a message!
+If you have some question, feel free to send me a message!